maykinmedia/open-product/docs/client-development/authentication.rst

 Authentication and authorization
 ================================

-Open Producten uses the described authentication and authorization mechanism based on API tokens.
+Open Product uses the described authentication and authorization mechanism based on API tokens.
 It does not implement its own mechanism but uses `TokenAuthentication`_ provided by `Django REST Framework`_ and `OIDCAuthentication` provided by `mozilla-django-oidc`_ in combination with `mozilla-django-oidc-db`_.